montrealrobotics/diffcvgp/schedule.md

 The workshop will be held on 11 December 2020 (Friday). **All times below are listed in Eastern Standard Time (Toronto/New York)**

+All papers will be presented as posters in a virtual session organized via gather.town.
+[Check here for a guide to our posters](/diffcvgp/assets/papers/poster_key.pdf).

 <table>
     <!-- Opening remarks -->
     <tr>